risavkarna/blog/ckcsqfz5200fhkys1fdbw1u87.md

 How the system **could** behave is a crucial part of the development process.
 This is the **discovery phase** and is typically gathered via interactive sessions and workshops with some of the potential users of the system.
 The discovery phase allows for surfacing and formalizing organizational rules and a shared understanding.

 An even more important part of development is the finer details of how the system **should** behave.
 This is done in the **formulation phase**.
-We create specifications, mocks, wireframes and feasible o
+We create specifications, mocks, wireframes and break user stories into feasible epics or tasks in this phase.

 **Automation** phase is about how the system actually behaves.
 Validation and demonstration of each automated process may lead to further discoveries and formulations.